The Bird That Carried the Hero: Adamson, Fandor, and the Hindu Garuda

 This article expands on the decoder mapping.
 For the side-by-side card and quick reference, see the mapping page.

-Hindu iconography preserves one of the most consistent bird-and-rider motifs in world religious art.
+Hindu iconography preserves one of the most consistent images of a bird carrying a rider in all of world religious art.
 Vishnu, and by extension his avatar Krishna, is depicted across millennia of sculptural and pictorial tradition mounted on Garuda, a giant bird whose scale is explicitly sufficient to carry the god across the heavens.
-The motif appears on temple reliefs from the Gupta period (fourth to sixth century CE) through the Chola, Hoysala, and Vijayanagara periods, and persists into modern popular iconography.
+The image appears on temple reliefs from the Gupta period (fourth to sixth century CE) through the Chola, Hoysala, and Vijayanagara periods, and it persists into modern popular iconography.

-The Urantia Book places a historical bird-and-rider pairing at the root of the Hindu religious substrate: the Adamsonite civilization's use of fandors as passenger birds.
+The Urantia Book places a historical pairing of bird and rider at the root of the Hindu religious substrate: the Adamsonite civilization's use of fandors as passenger birds.

 What the Urantia Book Says